roots/docs/trellis/cli.md

 | `xdebug-tunnel` | Commands for managing Xdebug tunnels |

 ## Configuration
-There are three ways to set configuration settings for trellis-cli and they are loaded in this order of precedence:
+There are four ways to set configuration settings for trellis-cli and they are loaded in this order of precedence:

-1. global config
+1. global config (`$HOME/.config/trellis/cli.yml`)
-2. project config
+2. project config (`trellis.cli.yml`)
+3. project config local override (`trellis.cli.local.yml`)
-3. env variables
+4. env variables

 The global CLI config (defaults to `$HOME/.config/trellis/cli.yml`) and will be loaded first (if it exists).

-Next, if a project is detected, the project CLI config will be loaded if it exists at `.trellis/cli.yml`.
+Next, if a project is detected, the project CLI config will be loaded if it exists at `trellis.cli.yml` (within your `trellis` directory).
+A Git ignored local override config is also supported at `trellis.cli.local.yml`.

 Finally, env variables prefixed with `TRELLIS_` will be used as overrides if they match a supported configuration setting.
 The prefix will be